This document explains how to work with Assignments in Blackboard. To jump directly to a section, select a link!

 - Associating a Rubric - Creating a rubric, associating a rubric, and grading with rubrics.

 - Access and Grading - Downloading assignment files, grading assignments, and clearing attempts.

-- SafeAssign - How SafeAssignments work, creating SafeAssignments, and grading SafeAssignments.
+- SafeAssign - How SafeAssign works, creating assignments with SafeAssign, and grading SafeAssign assignments.

 - SafeAssign Work Around - How to upload regular assignments into SafeAssign Direct Submit.

 Assignments is a Course Tool within Blackboard that allows Instructors to distribute assignments and receive and grade students' completed work via an online dropbox.
 Assignments can have associated files, possible points, and availability and due dates.

 Begin by opening the particular Content Area you would like to work with, and follow the instructions for How to Create an Assignment on the Creating and Editing Assignments page of the Blackboard Help site (linked below).
 Once the assignment is created, it will automatically have a category within the Grade Center.

 - If you choose to attach a file to this Assignment, the uploaded file will not automatically appear when students view the Assignment.
 They will be provided a link to view the document in a new browser window.

 - The Limit Availability section and the Due Dates section are different!
 Limit Availability controls when students can view and make submissions for an assignment.
 Assignments that students submit after a given Due Date will be marked "Late" in the Grade Center.

 - An assignment may be edited at any time after its creation, but it is strongly recommended not to alter the assignment after students have submitted work.